Dev-patel1006/MeriSKILL_Internship/README.md

 Applying regression or clustering methods to uncover actionable insights and inform HR strategies.
 Machine Learning Models:

-Supervised Learning: Implemented classification models to predict diabetes outcomes or analyze HR-related factors.
-Unsupervised Learning: Potentially utilized for clustering analysis in HR data to identify distinct employee groups or patterns.
 Data Visualization: Employed to present analytical findings effectively and facilitate informed decision-making.

 Python Libraries: Leveraged Python's versatile ecosystem, including NumPy for numerical operations, Pandas for data manipulation, and Scikit-learn for machine learning implementations.

 These internship projects provided invaluable hands-on experience in applying data science techniques to real-world scenarios, fostering the development of analytical and problem-solving skills within a professional environment.